 The most common approach to ensuring the same "look and feel" of pages across a website or even multiple website is, of course, use of page templates.

-When you create a page in Composite C1, you can choose between page templates available on the website.
+When you create a page in C1 CMS, you can choose between page templates available on the website.

 You can create and edit the page templates from the Layout perspective.
 The template usually:

 - lays out parts of the page

 ~/Frontend.
 They are then linked to, and used, in the page templates.